 VyprVPN prices and subscriptions

-VyprVPN can cost you anywhere from $3.00/mo (billed every two years) to $10.00/mo.
+VyprVPN can cost you anywhere from $3.00/mo to $5.00/mo.
 For all the features, servers, and speed, VyprVPN is one of the lower-priced VPN services.

 See how VyprVPN's starting price compares to some of the top VPNs available:

 If you don’t feel like plunking down the money for two years, you can pay for an annual plan or month-to-month.
-Even though its $3.00/mo (billed every two years) price for a two-year plan is lower than many of the competitors, you'll end up paying nearly three times per month if you go this route.
+Even though its $3.00/mo price for a two-year plan is lower than many of the competitors, you'll end up paying nearly three times more per month if you go this route.

 VyprVPN accepts the following credit cards as well as PayPal: